miniBill/witch-awakening/DLCs/FolkExpansion/Quests.md

 + If you write at least a sentence in your build for each book's own particular predicament, you can gain an extra 3rp.
 + Either way, you can also gain increased library privileges that help you study, train, or learn insights to gain more more favor, increasing your Focus/Might/Favor progress 2x for 1y.

-VITAL LOTUS
+## Quest: Vital Lotus
+- Slot: Noble
-Noble - Evil Route
+- Evil Route: True

-Threat 6
+- Threat: 6
-Conflict 4
+- Conflict: 4
-Reward 3
+- Reward: 3

 In your travels or maybe simply your daily routine, you cross paths with a traveling witch.
 Circumstance will be such that she'll let slip that she's searching for the Flower of Life.
 Typical witchdom antics, not much to dwell on.
 You'll happen to see her 3 months later with a missing arm and a half mask covering her scarred left side and significantly less spirit in her remaining eye.
 Compelled to inquire, you'd learn that she's the only surviving member of a band of adventurers that found the flower, but were intercepted by a cult of hespatian necromancers that burned the field and fled with the last 6 that may ever exist.
 Are you up to tracking them down?

 Notes:
-+ There will be a large force of undead and Necromancers of ranks 2-+ among various tricks and other magics of your adding.
++ There will be a large force of undead and Necromancers of ranks 2-4 among various tricks and other magics of your adding.
-+ If you give her a flower, she'll become a Lifeweaver with the following card if taken as a companion: Xiao Liena | [TODO]
++ If you give her a flower, she'll become a companion with Lifeweaver: Xiao Liena
-+ Use one to learn Lifeweaving with rp: LIFEWEAVING
++ Use one to learn Lifeweaving

+### Sidebar
-+ You could instead opt to join the Necromancers, who sought to burn the Flowers of Life to prevent the spread of Lifeweaving.
+You could instead opt to join the Necromancers, who sought to burn the Flowers of Life to prevent the spread of Lifeweaving.
 Lifeweaving will be barred from your timeline with few practitioners in the world, and in her failure and having lead to the destruction of the grove of flowers, Liena will take her own life.
 Actual reward for this path?
 Well, if you're a Hespatian you might dominate the necromancers, and take control of their Family, becoming your grunts.

+--- BOBBY TABLE ---

 DISTRESS BEACON
 Noble